ruaridhcostello/web322-main/notes/week01.md

     </table>

-2. The request target (this can vary between the different HTTP methods) – for example, this can be:
+2. The request target (this can vary between the different HTTP methods) – for example, this can be:<br><br>
     *   An absolute path, optionally followed by a ‘?’ and a query string.
 This is the most common form, called origin form, and is used with GET, POST, HEAD, and OPTIONS methods, for example:

         *   **POST / HTTP 1.1**
         *   **GET /background.png HTTP/1.0**
         *   **HEAD /test.html?query=alibaba HTTP/1.1**
         *   **OPTIONS /anypage.html HTTP/1.0**

-    *   A complete URL, the absolute form, mostly used with GET when connected to a proxy, for example:
+    *   A complete URL, the absolute form, mostly used with GET when connected to a proxy, for example:<br><br>
         *   **GET http://developer.mozilla.org/en-US/docs/Web/HTTP/Messages HTTP/1.1**

     *   The authority component of an URL, that is the domain name and optionally the port (prefixed by a ‘:’), called the authority form.
-It is only used with CONNECT when setting up an HTTP tunnel, for example:
+It is only used with CONNECT when setting up an HTTP tunnel, for example:<br><br>
         *   **CONNECT developer.mozilla.org:80 HTTP/1.1**
-    *   The asterisk form, a simple asterisk (‘*’) used with OPTIONS and representing the server as a whole, for example:
+    *   The asterisk form, a simple asterisk (‘*’) used with OPTIONS and representing the server as a whole, for example:<br><br>
         *   **OPTIONS * HTTP/1.1**
 3. The HTTP version, that defines the structure of the rest of the message, and acts as an indicator of the version to use for the response.